 Deionized Water vs. Distilled - Uses

 Since both treatment methods produce high purity water, choosing between deionized water vs. distilled water often depends on how you're using it.
 Distilled water is often more pure, especially if it's been filtered first, and it should not contain any bacteria or other pathogens which could, in theory, be left in DI water.
 Distilled water, especially if it's been double or triple distilled, can be used for nearly all laboratory applications, including those in which DI water might not be pure enough.
+If you wish to learn what is deionized water and take a deep dive on other important terms, click the link above.

 That said, deionized water is a good option for many uses, including cooling applications, many laboratory uses, pharmaceutical industries, and more.
 Unless very high purity water is required, deionized water is often a better alternative because it can be made more quickly and for less money.